Citation techniques and styles

 The aim of referencing is to let your readers know which sources you have used for your work.

 There are several ways of referencing.
-A few of the most widely used styles are APA, Harvard, Vancouver etc. If you're not sure which style to use, please contact your department or teacher.
+A few of the most widely used styles are APA, Harvard and Vancouver.
+If you're not sure which style to use, please contact your department or teacher.

 APA (American Psychological Association)

 APA Citation Style (Cornell University)